 - 2 – 2.5 cups plain flour

-In a mixing bowl, add in butter and icing sugar and beat until light and fluffy.
+Add butter and icing sugar to a mixing bowl and beat until light and fluffy.
 Add in the cream cheese and beat.
-Gradually add in the flour, 2 cups should be enough, the dough should be soft but firm.
-Wrap in foil and place in the fridge for 1 hour to chill (it can stay in the fridge for up to 2 days).
+Gradually add the flour; 2 cups should be enough, and the dough should be soft but firm.
+Wrap it in foil and place it in the fridge for 1 hour to chill (it can stay in the refrigerator for up to 2 days).
 Chilled dough is easier to roll out.

 Note: the dough can also be made by adding flour and icing sugar to cold and diced butter and cream cheese.
-Mix together.
-The dough should have a resemblance of puff pastry.
+Mix.
+The dough should resemble puff pastry.

 - 1 jar raspberry jam

 Bake in the oven at 180°C for 15 minutes or until golden brown.
-Take out of the oven and place on a wire rack to cool.
+Remove it from the oven and place it on a wire rack to cool.
 Before serving, dust with icing sugar.